naturalprogrammer/spring-lemon/README.md

 ### Configuring security

-Spring Lemon has all the essential configurations and classes for using Spring Security.
-It currently supports username/password authentication, and has customized handlers ideal for SPAs and REST APIs.
+Spring Lemon currently supports username/password authentication, and has customized handlers ideal for SPAs and REST APIs.
 It also has built-in support for password encryption, CSRF, CORS remember-me, and switch-user.

-To enable security with all the above features, just create a class like this in your application:
+To enable security with all the above features, create a configuration class inheriting `LemonSecurityConfig`:

 ``` java
 @Configuration